This is the one and only Excellence in Broadcasting Network.

 Since 1970, and 1970 is a very, very important year culturally in the United States, 1969, 1970.

-Uh, that is the point in time in American history when the modern feminazi version of feminism got started.
+That is the point in time in American history when the modern feminazi version of feminism got started.

-And local radio stations, small towns have to do anything they can to scrape and save and sell advertising.
+And local radio stations, small towns, have to do anything they can to scrape and save and sell advertising.

 One of the things that they did was to sell remote broadcasts, which I always hated.

-It was it was it was on air quality, but we had to go out there and actually do this every Saturday morning at Sears.
+We had to go out there and actually do this every Saturday morning at Sears.

-Sears paid for it, and it was my first foray into public service broadcasting.
+And it was my first foray into public service broadcasting.

 And one of the girls that came in went on a feminist rant.

-I don't remember exactly what she said, but it was all about equal rights, how women are being trampled on, and Her focus in her life was going to make sure equal rights for women.
+I don't remember exactly what she said, but it was all about equal rights, how women are being trampled on, and her focus in her life was going to make sure equal rights for women.

-Uh, and I'm sitting here, what the hell is this?
+And I'm sitting here, what the hell is this?

 This is happening Saturday morning at Sears.